How Fraudsters Take Loans with Stolen IDs

 It is where you will find most illegal marketplaces.
-However, it should be noted that some marketplaces regularly appear on the clear net, which means you can access them with a standard web browser (Chrome, Safari, Firefox, etc..)
+However, it should be noted that some sellers of illegal goods and stolen information also function on the clearnet, on forums, social media and elsewhere – which means their fellow criminals can access them with a standard web browser (Chrome, Safari, Firefox, etc..)

-We’ve already written a complete article on why fraudsters love payday and fastloan companies.
-But according to the description of a fraudster guide, this is how they see it in their own words:
+We’ve already explored why fraudsters love payday and fastloan companies.
+But according to the description we found in a fraudster guide, this is how they see it in their own words:

 “Payday and installment loan companies are generally low security as they charge such high interest rates and want to process as many loans as possible.
 Also due to their nature they are quick to pay out.
 This makes them ideal targets for loan fraud, and our guide will show you how to make EASY MONEY!
 Not just limited to payday loans, this guide also works EASY with other loan companies.”

-Fraudsters have coined the term fullz, referring to a full combo of personal ID details.
-They usually include a first name, last name, ID documents and optionally a credit card (CC) number.
+Fraudsters have coined the term fullz, to refer to a full combo of personal ID details that can be used.
+They usually include a first name, last name, ID documents and optionally a credit card number.

 Step 3: Purchase Credit Information